Bioconductor/bioconductor.org/README.md

     where,

         <image_name> is the name you want to give to the docker image.
-        It can be whatever you want as it will be referenced later
+        it can be whatever you want.
+You will need to use it later but is only seen and used by you.

 3. Run the docker container before making any changes, you need to use the docker image name `<image_name>` that you assigned previously to be able to